chandantiwari/mindmeld/README.txt

 for each function.

-Previously we were trying to predict each letter of the MBTI type, such as I,N,T,P for INTP.
-Using the new way we have 2 prediction tasks instead of 4.
-In order to identify an MBTI type, top two functions are enough, for example NTP can be predicted if we know Ne and Ti are top two functions.
-The only remaining task is predicting introversion or extroversion which only _changes_ the order of the top two functions.
-For ENTP we have NeTi for INTP TiNe.
-We did not put much emphasis on predicting I or E, even though it is in the code, we dont use it for full blown MBTI determination.
+Previously we were trying to predict each letter of the MBTI type, such as the four letters of I,N,T,P for INTP.
+Using the new way we have 2 prediction tasks instead of 4, we predict only the top two functions.
+A reason for that shortcut is that in order to identify an MBTI type, top two functions are sufficient, for example NTP can be predicted if we know Ne and Ti are top two functions.
+The only remaining task is predicting introversion or extroversion which only _changes_ the order of the top two functions -- ENTP has NeTi whereas INTP TiNe.
+We did not put much emphasis on predicting I or E, even though it is predicted in the code, we dont use it for full blown MBTI determination.

 This way prediction is easier task, and is much more in line with the logic of MBTI.
 Functions are at the core of the character make-up.
 Our